 - 1. Title page: List the title and the names of the authors in order of appearance.
 Provide complete contact information including both hard and electronic addresses.

 - 2. Informed Consent: Any manuscript dealing with human subjects must include a statement that proper disclosure was given and patient consent received.

-- 3. Copyright agreement: All articles published are the property of the Reconstructive Review.
+- 3. Copyright agreement: Authors retain copyright and grant Reconstructive Review the right of first publication with the work.
 However, the journal gives blanket permission for copy as along as proper notification and recognition are provided to JISRF.

 - 4. Disclosure statement: Disclosure by all authors as to any commercial interest must be submitted and signed by the corresponding author.
 It is the responsibility of the corresponding author to ensure compliance and full disclosure of all co-authors.
 The disclosure is simple: I have a financial interest in the following commercial companies: Financial interest being define as: royalties, consulting fees, stock or stock options and any direct or indirect instructional support.
 We do not need to know any detailed information other than you have a financial interest.
 If you are reluctant to disclose then you probably should not being doing what you are doing.

 - 5. Structure of manuscript:

 - Structured abstract Note: do not include abstract with case reports

 - Introduction

 - Materials and Methods

 - Results

 - Discussion

-- 6. Structure of endnotes (please refer to the following website): http://medlib.bu.edu/facts/ faq2.cfm/content/citationsama.cfm
+- 6. Structure of endnotes (please refer to the following website): http://medlib.bu.edu/facts/faq2.cfm/content/citationsama.cfm

 We welcome letters to the editor and acceptance is at the sole discretion of the Editor.

 Journal Articles

 - Original Articles

 - Clinical/Surgical

 - Basic Science

 - Case Reports

-- Historical Reviews
+- · Historical Reviews

 - Surveys

 - Commentary

 - Letters to the Editor

 The emphasis for these subjects are to address real life orthopaedics in a timely fashion and to encourage the participation from a broad range of professionals in the orthopaedic health care field.

 We will strive to be responsible and reactive to the needs expressed to our editors and all members of JISRF.
 We anticipate our format will evolve as we move forward and gain more experience with this activity.
 Your opinion is a critical step to our motivation and overall success so don't hesitate to communicate to us.

 JISRF Reconstructive Review Specifications

 The Reconstructive Review is currently constructed using InDesign running on a Mac.
 The document is published on the web, available for download as a PDF at jisrf.org, and printed in limited quantities.

-- Trim Size: 8.5" x 11"
+• Trim Size: 8.5" x 11"

-- Live Area: 7.25" x 9.25"
+• Live Area: 7.25" x 9.25"

-- No Bleeds
+No Bleeds

 Ad Specifications

 Sizes

-- Full Page, 7.25" x 9.25"
+• Full Page, 7.25" x 9.25"

-- Half Page Horizontal, 7.25" x 4.25"
+Half Page Horizontal, 7.25" x 4.25"

-Half Page Vertice

-- 7.25" x 4.25" TIFF • Half Page Vertical, 3.25" x 9.25"
+• Half Page Vertical, 3.25" x 9.25"

+Acceptable Files

+All images should be at least 300 dpi (dots per inch)

+- JPG

+- TIFF

+- PDF

 Any questions regarding these specifications can be directed to media@jisrf.org.

-www.jisrf.org

-Acceptable Files All images should be

-per inch)

-• JPG

-at least 300 dpi (dots

 First 75 registered will receive an additional \$100 OFF early bird pricing!